-If you’re writing nonfiction, they care about your platform, which may or may not include publishing credits.
+If you’re writing nonfiction, particularly prescriptive nonfiction, they care about your platform, which may or may not include publishing credits.

-If you’re writing fiction, publishing credits can help.
+If you’re writing fiction or a memoir, publishing credits can help.
 A bit.
 Sort of.
 But the current project you’re querying about is by far the most important thing.

 Don’t believe me?
 Check out this survey of literary agents.